tranhoaiphuongnguyen/swiggysales_analysis/README.md

 ---

 ## Strategy recommendations for Swiggy in India

-Swiggy should focus on strengthening operations during weekends and peak periods, as Saturday and Sunday consistently account for nearly 30% of weekly orders.
-In addition, ensuring adequate delivery fleet capacity, restaurant staffing, and customer support during these high-demand days will improve service reliability and customer satisfaction.
-Weekend-focused promotions, bundle offers, and loyalty incentives can further capitalize on leisure-driven ordering patterns and encourage higher basket sizes.
+Swiggy should strengthen operations during weekends, as Saturdays and Sundays account for nearly 30% of weekly orders.
+In addition, ensuring sufficient delivery partners, restaurant staff, and customer support during these peak periods will improve service reliability and customer satisfaction.
+Besides this, weekend-focused promotions, meal bundles, and loyalty rewards can encourage customers to order more and increase basket size.

-Expansion into Tier 2 and emerging cities presents a significant growth opportunity.
-Cities such as Jaipur, Lucknow, and Ahmedabad are showing increasing demand, and targeted partnerships with local restaurants, combined with city-specific marketing campaigns, can help Swiggy capture new users while building long-term brand loyalty.
-Moreover, careful localization of offerings and promotions will ensure relevance and resonance with these audiences.
+Expanding into Tier 2 and emerging cities offers strong growth potential.
+Cities such as Jaipur, Lucknow, and Ahmedabad are seeing rising demand, and by partnering with local restaurants and running city-level marketing campaigns, Swiggy can attract new users and build long-term loyalty.
+Moreover, adapting menus and promotions to local preferences will make the platform more relevant to these customers.

-Optimising the restaurant mix is another key lever for improving revenue efficiency.
-While high-volume restaurants like McDonald’s drive orders, brands such as KFC demonstrate that higher average order values can generate more revenue.
-In addition, promoting premium combos, add-ons, and high value dishes alongside popular staple items will balance accessibility with revenue growth.
-Leveraging insights from top-rated categories and dishes, such as desserts and comfort foods, through recommendations and in-app prompts can further increase basket size and repeat usage.
+Improving the restaurant mix can support better revenue performance.
+While high-volume brands like McDonald’s drive frequent orders, brands such as KFC show that higher-value orders generate more revenue.
+In addition, promoting add-ons, premium meals, and combo offers alongside popular everyday items can help increase average order value.
+At the same time, highlighting top-performing categories such as desserts and comfort food through in-app recommendations can encourage repeat orders.

-Pricing strategies should reflect customer behavior, focusing on the ₹100–299 segment for routine, price-conscious orders while offering targeted incentives for mid-range (₹300–499) and high-value (₹500+) orders.
-Besides midweek deals and social occasion promotions, premium bundle offerings can smooth demand across the week and encourage larger transactions.
+Pricing should reflect how customers typically order.
+The ₹100–299 range remains important for everyday, price-sensitive purchases.
+Meanwhile, targeted offers can encourage customers to move towards mid-range and higher-value orders.
+Besides midweek discounts, premium bundles and occasional promotions can help spread demand more evenly across the week.

-In addition, Swiggy should continue enhancing personalisation and recommendations.
-Algorithm-driven suggestions have proven effective in driving orders, and combining behavioral and geographic insights can make offers more relevant and increase average order value.
-At the same time, monitoring emerging states and cities with growing adoption will allow Swiggy to identify high potential markets early and gradually scale operations without overextending resources.
-These strategies aim to balance operational efficiency, revenue growth, and customer satisfaction across India’s diverse markets.
+Finally, Swiggy should continue improving personalisation.
+Recommendations based on customer behaviour and location can make offers more relevant and drive higher spending.
+At the same time, closely tracking demand in new states and cities will allow Swiggy to scale carefully and focus resources on the most promising markets.

 The following table summarises the key strategic focus areas and recommendations for Swiggy based on observed customer behavior, geographic trends, and revenue insights